Value-added material (VAM) - Prime Video Tech Docs

 Artwork

 Trailer and bonus art is 16:9 artwork that captures the context for the trailer or bonus content.
-Similar to movie art, this is usually a still from the trailer or bonus content, and must be free of any text elements unless it’s a part of the overall image (for example, a sign behind the protagonist with text on it).
+Similar to movie and episodic art, this is usually a still from the trailer or bonus content, and must be free of any text elements unless it’s a part of the overall image (for example, a sign behind the protagonist with text on it).
 The accepted value for Purpose in the manifest delivery is “cover”.
-If artwork is not provided for trailer and bonus content, Prime Video will fall back to the movie content.
+If artwork is not provided for trailer and bonus content, Prime Video will fall back to the movie or season content.

 Samples